jansmolders86/github-pages-cms/README.md

 ```

 The "CMS" grabs the JSON, renders the contents in Input fields and Textarea's.
-If a field requires a Textarea, use "description", "text", "textarea" as it's key.
+If a field requires a textarea, use "description", "text", "textarea" as its key.

 The CMS Login requires you to use a github token instead of a password to add some security.